Fired and defiant, former Social Security chief is cut off from agency computers

 Experts in federal personnel law, meanwhile, said it was doubtful that Saul could successfully sue the administration to get his job back, following two rulings by the Supreme Court that affirmed the authority of the president to fire the head of an independent agency with a single leader.

 “I think he can make a lot of noise and get the Republicans to make noise,” said Nancy Altman, an attorney and president of Social Security Works, an advocacy group that had called for Saul to go, “but in terms of the law, I would be shocked if a court found the president didn’t have the power to fire him.”
-At the very least, Altman and others said, a court may find him eligible for financial compensation — but not return him to his job.
+At the most, Altman and others said, a court may find him eligible for financial compensation — but not return him to his job.

 Saul’s firing was Biden’s latest dismissal of a Trump-appointed head of an independent agency whose terms have traditionally been fixed to insulate the agency from politics.
 Biden removed the head of the Federal Housing Finance Agency in late June after the Supreme Court ruled that he had the authority to do so.
 The court last year ruled that Trump was within his rights to similarly remove the director of the Consumer Financial Protection Bureau.